 To register as an Optometry Student for Vision Expo West:

 - Click on the Registration button at the top right corner of the page

 - Fill in your information and when you get to the Demographic Information page, choose “STUDENT”.
 On the next page, choose “STUDENT-OPTOMETRY”.

-- Continue filling in the fields and make sure to register for the events and student education that you want to attend.
+- Continue filling in the fields and make sure to register for the events that you want to attend.

 Note: Information about the courses and events are on this page.

 - Once you have completed the RSPV page, continue to “Education” to register for your ONE course.

 - Once you have completed your registration, you will receive a confirmation email.

 *Registering as a student will require you show your Student ID to pick up your badge at the Sands Convention Center.

 If you have any issues, contact Client Services at 1-800-811-7151.